-I’m so excited to introduce a new interview series called Travel Chats, where I invite female friends, bloggers and IGers to share their latest adventures.
+I’m so excited to introduce a new interview series called Travel Chats, where I invite fellow female travellers and bloggers to share their latest adventures

-The goal is to inspire you to discover new destinations and get to know some amazing fellow travellers and their stories.
+The goal is to inspire you to discover new destinations and get to know our contributors through their stories.
 The best part?
-They share their practical tips & advice (the good stuff you won’t find on a guidebook) to help you plan your trip.
+They share their practical tips & advice (the good stuff you won’t find in a guidebook) to help you plan your trip.

 Tell us a bit about yourself

 I am Vania.
 I am 29 years old.
 I was born and raised in Germany but both of my parents are Portuguese.
 I left home for the first time when I was 19 to study abroad for 7 months in Miami.
 I think this really changed everything for me.
 It opened my spectrum to the big world that I wanted to discover from then on.